 Banff Roundup Chairperson: email@example.com

-Intergroup General Meeting: A meeting of all Intergroup Representatives is held on the second Monday of each month at 7:00 pm at the Peter the Aleut Church (formerly St. Marks), 1802 – 33 Ave.
-S.W., Calgary.
+Intergroup General Meeting: A meeting of all Intergroup Representatives is held on the second Monday of each month at 7:00 pm on Zoom and in person at Peter the Aleut Church (formerly St. Marks), 1802 – 33 Ave.
+S.W., Calgary please see service calendar for details.
 The views and activities of individual AA groups are made known to the membership through their Intergroup Representative.
 This representative also tries to keep the group informed about the activities and needs of the local intergroup.
 All groups are urged to send a representative or alternate to meet with your Intergroup Steering Committee.
 Be sure your group’s voice is heard.
 Intergroup direction comes from YOU, the member!
 The table officers of the Intergroup Steering Committee can be contacted here:

 YOU can participate!